slbabin/poster-shop-gp/README.md

 - Form errors

-   - Every form on the site dispays a warning message on the incorrect input.
+   - Every form on the site displays a warning message on the incorrect input.
 Displaying errors on a form is essential for providing feedback to users when they input incorrect or incomplete information.

    ![Site's home page screenshot](docs/images/form-errors.png)